-Inspired by a workshop on Global Voices and language at the Global Voices 2006 Summit in Delhi, India, a group of francophone bloggers approached founders Ethan Zuckerman, Rebecca MacKinnon and Taiwanese contributor Portnoy about starting a Francophone GV page similar to Portnoy's pioneering Global Voices in Chinese site.
-Other language communities expressed interest, and Lingua was born.
+Inspired by a workshop on language at the 2006 Global Voices Summit in Delhi, India, a group of francophone bloggers had an idea.
+They approached founders Ethan Zuckerman, Rebecca MacKinnon, and a Taiwanese contributor Portnoy Zheng about starting a Global Voices site in French, similar to the site in Chinese that Portnoy pioneered earlier.
+Other language communities expressed interest in translating Global Voices stories, and this is how Lingua was born.

 Frequently Asked Questions

-- Where can I find help if I have a tech or translation related question?
+- 7 Where can I find help if I have a tech or translation-related question?

 What is Global Voices and what is Lingua?

-Global Voices Online is a border-less, largely volunteer community of more than 1200 writers, analysts, online media experts and translators.
-Global Voices has been leading the conversation on citizen media reporting since 2005; curating, verifying and translating trending news and stories you might be missing on the Internet, from blogs, independent press and social media in 167 countries.
-We are a polyglot community of people who collaborate on a range of projects including Rising Voices, Global Voices Advocacy, and Lingua.
+Global Voices is a border-less, mostly volunteer community of hundreds of writers, analysts, online media experts, and translators.
+Global Voices has been leading the conversation on citizen media reporting since 2005; curating, verifying and translating trending news and stories you might be missing on the Internet, from blogs, independent press, and social media in 167 countries.
+We are a polyglot community of people who collaborate on a range of projects including Rising Voices, Advox, Community blog and Lingua.

-These stories we accurately report on Global Voices are translated into up to 35 languages.
-Major languages, as Chinese, Spanish, and Arabic, as well as minority languages such as Malagasy, Català and Aymara.
-Global Voices in these languages, which is the result of the work of hundreds of volunteer translators, is the Lingua Project.
+These stories we accurately report on Global Voices are translated into dozens of languages.
+Major languages, as Chinese, Spanish, and Arabic, as well as minority languages such as Malagasy, Català, and Aymara.
+Global Voices in these languages, which is the result of the work of hundreds of volunteer translators, is what makes Lingua.

 Why should I become a volunteer translator?